+- Governance incidents

-- Public policy incidents - Business ethics incidents
+- Public policy incidents

+- Business ethics incidents

+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 When an incident has been detected as being relevant from an ESG point of view, it is classified and the company receives a score from 1 to 5 (1 = low impact, 5 = significant impact).